 Instructions

-- Spread margarine or butter over the bread slices.1 tablespoon margarine, 6 slices bread
+- Spread margarine over the bread slices.1 tablespoon margarine, 6 slices bread

 - Stir through the mayonnaise and sugar and mix well.4 tablespoons mayonnaise, ½ teaspoon granulated sugar